ducirilo/lrucache/README.md

 ## Playing with the code
-The executable program will run all instructions declared in the function `main()` of the source code file `main.cpp`, including:
+The executable program will run all instructions declared inside the function `main()` of the source code file `main.cpp`, including:

 ```cpp
 const unsigned N =4;